VH-INZ. Douglas C-54A-DO c/n 3077-19.

 Entered onto the Australian Aircraft register as VH-INZ - December 21, 1950

-Remained under charter to Air Ceylon and operated in full Air Ceylon livery
+Remained under charter to Air Ceylon and was operated in the Air Ceylon livery

 Returned to A.N.A. when Air Ceylon ceased operations - July 23, 1953

-Transferred to Ansett-ANA but never registered to them - October 21, 1957
+Transferred to Ansett-ANA but it was never registered to them - October 21, 1957

 Sold to Twentieth Century Airlines Inc - April 21, 1958

-Departed Melbourne on the ferry flight to the United States - June 15, 1958
+Departed Melbourne (Essendon) on the ferry flight to the United States - June 15, 1958